X-Factor Investigations: "Divided We Stand"

 During the "Divided We Stand" storyline, Rahne, after a confrontation with Jamie about her leaving, reveals that she has seen herself murder Jamie and Layla Madrox on their wedding night, and not wanting to kill Layla upon her return from the dystopian future, leaves the team and joins X-Force.
 Meanwhile, Rictor, spots a girl he thinks is Layla, but discovers she is a young prostitute who resembles Layla.
 After some aggressive words with the young woman's pimp, he gets into a fight that leaves him wounded.
 After Guido joins in the fight, the men quickly disperse, and he escorts Rictor to a hospital.
 Elsewhere, Jamie is seen looking for a fight and finds himself at a Purifier gathering.
 After shooting their leader with a tranquilizer, Jamie makes three copies of himself and readies for a fight.
 Siryn reveals to a reverend that she is pregnant with Jamie's child, and later at a bar, reveals to Monet that she intends to give birth to the child.

-Meanwhile, Mutant Town is under the clutches of Silver Age X-Men villain Arcade with Rictor as his prisoner; Valerie Cooper returns as a supporting character and X-Factor relocates to Detroit, Michigan.
+Meanwhile, Mutant Town is under the clutches of Arcade with Rictor as his prisoner; Valerie Cooper returns as a supporting character and X-Factor relocates to Detroit, Michigan.

 "Secret Invasion"

 To address the absence of Layla Miller and Rahne Sinclair, and to add new character dynamics to the team, writer Peter David added new cast members to the book, Longshot and Darwin.
 David chose Longshot for the character's optimism and upbeat attitude, which David felt would be an appropriate replacement for Rahne and Layla respectively.
-He chose Darwin because the character was a relatively blank slate, that afforded David the freedom to write him however he wanted, as the character appeared only in the storylines "Deadly Genesis" and "Rise and Fall of the Shi'Ar Empire".
+He chose Darwin because his limited appearances and characterization afforded David the freedom to write him however he wanted.

 During the "Secret Invasion" storyline, Darwin goes in search of Professor Xavier because he wants to help him.
 He encounters Longshot, who tries to lead him to the Professor by using his powers.
 Longshot, however is unsure if his powers have been working correctly and tests them out on a group of people which turn on Darwin and attack.
 After a brief fight, Darwin manages to get away and the crowd turn on Longshot.
 Darwin's father hires X-Factor to find his son, supposedly because he feels bad for walking out on him and his mother when he was younger.
 Madrox, Monet and Guido track down Darwin and Longshot but Longshot is attacked by Jazinda and She-Hulk who are trailing after him because he is really a Skrull.
 After a fight between the two groups, they both realize Longshot is a Skrull, capture and hand him over to Jazinda and She-Hulk and go their separate ways.